-As of March 30, 2019, we had \$96.6 million of unused borrowing capacity under the Revolving Credit Facility, after deducting \$3.2 million for draw down on the New Revolving Credit Facility and \$0.2 million for standby letters of credit.
+As of September 28, 2019, we had \$99.8 million of unused borrowing capacity under the Revolving Credit Facility, after deducting \$0.2 million for standby letters of credit.

-The New Credit Facilities were entered into by us ("Parent Company") and guaranteed by all of our subsidiaries, other than two subsidiaries that were considered minor ("Subsidiary Guarantors").
+The New Credit Facilities were entered into by us ("Parent Company") and guaranteed by all of our domestic subsidiaries, other than two subsidiaries that were considered minor ("Subsidiary Guarantors").
 The Subsidiary Guarantors jointly and severally guarantee the New Credit Facilities.
 The Parent Company has no independent assets or operations and therefore, no consolidating financial information for the Parent Company and its subsidiaries are presented.